work-in-progress-danny/dotfiles/README.md

 ### Manual installation of packages

 this is only temporary.
-Until Yarn and Cargo are usable on nix for my setup
+Until Yarn are usable on nix for my setup

 #### Yarn